amitesh-singh/FASTUSBasp/README.md

 ```

 ### how to compile from source and upload the firmware
-If you want to build fastusbasp firmware from source code, follow below guidelines.
+To build fastusbasp firmware from source code, follow below guidelines.

 #### compile
 Refer my post on how to setup stm32 devlopment environment on Arch linux.